SimonJM for letting me use four pieces of his art in the title banner.

 cut & paste the rules from below, download the PDF from my deviantART

-gallery here, or email me and I'll reply with the PDF version attached.
-There is
+gallery here (OpenDyslexic font version here) - you email can me for either and I'll reply with the PDF version you request attached.

-also a printed version, on heavyweight, laminated paper, which is free - but with £1 to cover post & packing costs.
+There is also a printed version, on heavyweight, laminated paper, which is free - you only pay postage costs.
 Email me for details.

 • One six-sided die is noted as 1d6, two as 2d6 and so on.
 1d2 is achieved by rolling 1d6 and dividing the result by three, rounding up.
 For 1d3, divide the result by two and round up.